valeriocos/facebook-comment-helper/README.md

 After executing the setup (see [installation](tree/master/installation) folder), the tool will be saved in the machine (default location C:\Program Files\FacebookCommentHelper) and a shortcut will be created on the Desktop

+Note that the installation has been created for Windows 7 64-bit.
+To build other installation, see section **Build your own installation**

 ## How to
 The tool comes with a simple GUI that needs a Facebook token and a target page.